ChrisDeadman/usb-to-ps2-gameport-hat/README.md

 Author: ChrisDeadman

-Convert a USB mouse into a PS/2 mouse and/or a USB joystick/gamepad to a gameport joystick with the power of arduino :-)
+Convert USB to PS/2 / Gameport devices with the power of Arduino 🙂

 ![Schematic](Schematic.png)